netham45/screamrouter/readme.md

 This is called when the configuration is unloaded.

 The loader is not fully implemented yet but will load Python stored in src/plugins as plugins.

+### Media Controls
+ScreamRouter can send Play/Next/Previous commands to sources.
+They will be sent as UDP packetscontaining 'n', 'p', or 'P' for next track, previous track, and play/pause respectively.
+They will be sent to port 9999 on the source.
+These are currently listened to by a bash script in the media containers.

+They will be visible in the UI as long as a VNC host is configured.

 ### Processes